idsia-robotics/proximity-quadrotor-learning/README.md

 The whole dataset can be downloaded (6.6 GB) [here](https://drive.switch.ch/index.php/s/1Q0zN0XDzyRxug4).

-A Jupyter notebook on how we extract the data can be found [here](https://github.com/idsia-robotics/proximity-quadrotor-learning/tree/master/dataset).
+A Jupyter notebook implementing dataset extraction from rosbag files can be found [here](https://github.com/idsia-robotics/proximity-quadrotor-learning/tree/master/dataset).

 ## Code
-The code present in this repository is thought to be used in a directory structured like the one that follows.
+The code is structured as follows.

     .
     ├── script                  # Script directory